Joshua & Achan/Ai — One man’s sin affects many innocent people.

 Reading 3: Joshua 22:20

-There was a reason why God told Israel to invade the land and destroy the people in it: these peoples had no place in their lives for God, and no desire to follow Him.
-Israel, by contrast, were called to both follow and obey.
-Just as there is no compromising with cancer cells in an otherwise healthy body, and no compromising with a deadly infection like Ebola, so there was no room for compromise in dealing with the ungodly nations in the land.
+There was a reason why God told Israel to invade the land and destroy the people in it: these peoples had no place in their lives for God and no desire to follow Him.
+Israel, by contrast, is called to both follow and obey.
+Just as there is no compromising with cancer cells in an otherwise healthy body and no compromising with a deadly infection like Ebola.
+Hence, there was no room for compromise in dealing with the ungodly nations in the land.

 But Achan was tempted by valuable goods he found during the destruction of Jericho, and he sinned in several ways: he kept what God had instructed them to destroy, he hid what he had kept, and he only admitted his sin when he was found out.
-All these sins brought a high price on his family, because the wages of sin is death.
+All these sins brought a high price on his family because the wages of sin are death.

-Unfortunately many innocent people were also affected by the sin: the army went to attack Ai but did not realize that sin in the camp was causing God to withdraw from them.
-Without God’s presence there was no way for them to win their battles, and so 36 innocent soldiers died.
+Unfortunately, many innocent people were also affected by the sin: the army went to attack Ai but did not realize that sin in the camp was causing God to withdraw from them.
+Without God’s presence, there was no way for them to win their battles, so 36 innocent soldiers died.

 Have a great day!